Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 at BepInEx.Preloader.PreloaderRunner.PreloaderPreMain()
 ```

-If you do not see this error, your problem may be different.
+If you do not see this error, your issue may be different.

 ---

-# Part 6 — Apply this repository's patch
+# Part 6 — Download and apply this patch

-## Step 13 — Clone this repository
+## Step 14 — Clone this repository

-Go to the Desktop:
+Go to Desktop:

 ```bash
 cd "$HOME/Desktop"
 ```

-Clone:
+Clone this repository:

 ```bash
 git clone https://github.com/Bulubulubuu/Overcooked-2-about-the-BepInEx.git
 ```

-Enter the repository:
+Enter it:

 ```bash
 cd Overcooked-2-about-the-BepInEx
 ```

-Check:
+Check the files:

 ```bash
 ls